BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 If either Sigrid or Tilda are slain, Bard the Bowman will automatically pass all Courage tests.
 Additionally, when Bard moves, he must Charge the model that killed his daughter if possible.
 If this is not possible, Bard must move as close as possible to the model that killed his daughter.
 Once the model that killed his daughter has been slain, Bard must move as fast as possible towards the nearest visible enemy model for the rest of the game, Charging if possible.

-It is possible for two models to be the target of Bard’s rage if both Sigrid and Tilda have been slain.
+It is possible for two models to be the target of Bard's rage if both Sigrid and Tilda have been slain.
 In this case, Bard will target the closest of these two models until it has been slain, following which he will immediately target the second model.
 Once both models have been slain, Bard must continue to move as fast as possible towards the nearest visible enemy model for the rest of the game, Charging if possible.

 </div>